1.1. Derivations and Parse Trees¶

 1.1.1.
 Parse Trees¶

 Grammars provide a formalism for expressing the syntax of programming languages.
-That syntax is consequently used to parse, that is, determine the correctness, of a “program” in the language.
+That syntax is consequently used to parse, that is, determine the syntactical correctness of, a “program” in the language.
 A grammar is composed of the following three elements.

-- A set of terminals.
-These terminals represent the tokens -- characters, or groups of characters that logically belong together, such as operator symbols, delimiters, keywords, variable names -- that ultimately comprise the program or expression being parsed.
+A set of terminals.
+These terminals represent the tokens or groups of characters that logically belong together, such as operator symbols, delimiters, keywords, and variable names that ultimately comprise the program or expression being parsed.
 In the case of algebraic expressions, the terminals would be variables, numeric constants, parentheses, and the various operators that are allowed.

-We say that the non-terminal on the left of such a production derives the string on the right.
+We say that the non-terminal on the left-hand side (LHS) of such a production derives the string on the right-hand side (RHS).

-An example of a context-free grammar should help to clarify this three-part definition.
-By convention the non-terminal on the left of the first production is the start symbol, and that is what ultimately must be parsed to have a complete expression in the language.
+An example of a grammar should help to clarify the three-part definition above.
+By convention, the non-terminal on the LHS of the first production is the start symbol, and that is what ultimately must be parsed to have a complete expression in the language.
 Hence in the example below, \(<exp>\) is the start symbol.

-The following set of four review problems for this module should be completed before you go on.
-In these review problems, the symbol \(\epsilon\) is used to represent the empty production.
-When \(\epsilon\) appears on the right of a production, it means that one of the possibilities for the non-terminal on the left side of the production is for it to derive the empty string, that is, the string with no characters.
+The following set of four review problems for this section should be completed before you go on.
+In these review problems, the symbol \(\epsilon\) is used to represent the empty string.
+When \(\epsilon\) appears on the RHS of a production, it means that one of the possibilities for the non-terminal on the LHS the production is for it to derive the empty string, that is, the string with no characters.
 This is typically used when the syntax for the language being parsed allows the option of the non-terminal not appearing at all.
-Often with productions that are recursive, it provides a way for the recursion to bottom out -- similar to the way a recursive termination condition would work in a recursive algorithm.
+Often with productions that are recursive, it provides a way for the recursion to bottom out, similarly to the way a recursive termination condition would work in a recursive algorithm.

-The first problem is about building a parse tree given a grammar and a string.
+The first problem below is about building a parse tree given a grammar and a string.